-Any increase in value of the investments in your Stocks & Shares ISA is free of Capital Gains Tax, and most income is tax-efficient.
+Any increase in the value of the investments in your Stocks & Shares ISA or Innovative Finance ISA is free of Capital Gains Tax, and most income is tax-efficient.

-You can only pay into one Stocks & Shares ISA in each tax year, but you can open a new ISA with a different provider each year if you want to.
+You can only pay into one Stocks & Shares ISA or Innovative Finance ISA in each tax year, but you can open a new ISA with a different provider each year if you want to.
 You don't have to use the same provider for your Cash ISA if you have one.